django-denmark/2020.djangoday.dk/content/_index.md

 # Program

-A full day of talks will be presented here, all connected to modern issues faced by Django developers of all experiences.
-And don't worry: It's a single-track event, meaning that you won't have to miss anything.
+Django Day is a full day of talks, all connected to modern issues faced by Django developers of all experiences.
+It's a single-track event, meaning that you won't have to miss anything.
 The day will end with a round of **lightning talks**, which can be submitted on the day of the event, and be drawn during the day.

-Please standby, as we announce the full program by March 1st.
-You can [submit your proposal](/cfp/) until February 16th (extended from February 2nd).
+The full program was announced March 1st.
+You could [submit your proposal](/cfp/) until February 16th (extended from February 2nd).

+A virus came and interrupted our planning, and we rescheduled the whole event from taking place on April 17th.
+Most speakers have reconfirmed, but the program is still subject to adjustments.

 {{< imgProc